Were you born in the UK or own UK assets? Inheritance tax and succession planning tips

 You can acquire a domicile of choice (which is state-based in Australia) if you were born with a UK domicile of origin and you consider Australia to be your permanent or indefinite home, although it depends on the facts.

-In practice, an individual from the UK is born with a UK domicile of origin but can move to New South Wales permanently and indefinitely and acquire a domicile of choice in New South Wales.
+In practice, an individual from the UK who is born with a UK domicile of origin can move to New South Wales permanently and indefinitely and acquire a domicile of choice in New South Wales.

 If an individual still has a UK domicile of origin at their death, they will potentially be liable to IHT on their worldwide estate.
 However, if they have acquired an Australian domicile of choice or have an Australian domicile of origin, they will only be liable to IHT on their UK estate and anything transferred into a UK trust.